Linkerin/limba-vie/README.md

 ## Technologies used ⌨️ <a id="technologies"></a>

-At **Limba Vie** we use cutting-edge technologies to create an application that is powerful, flexible, and easy to use.
+At **Limba Vie** we use modern technologies to create an application that is powerful, flexible, and easy to use.
 Our tech stack includes:

 - [Next.js](https://nextjs.org) and [TypeScript](https://www.typescriptlang.org)
   for a fast and responsive frontend that is less prone to errors.